 Additionally, you should think about using dashcams so that you can know how your drivers are doing.
 If there’s an accident, a dash cam can also help you get an idea of what happened during the crash and if your drivers are the ones who caused it.

 Note that if you’re using any of these technologies, you’ll have to let your drivers know.
 You don’t want to end up with a lawsuit caused by a group of employees who think you’re breaking privacy laws.

-To ensure that you aren’t breaking any laws, check what laws related to recording your employees’ actions are federally, in your state, and in any of the states your employees drive through when working for you.
+To ensure that you aren’t breaking any laws, check what laws related to recording your employees’ actions are federal, in your state, and in any of the states your employees drive-through when working for you.

 Need More Information?

 Do you need more information on helping your employees when it comes to staying awake while driving?
 Maybe you need additional tips or you’re looking for more information regarding crashes caused by drowsy driving.